2009 Indy Lights

-The 2009 Indy Racing League Firestone Indy Lights season began April 4 in St. Petersburg, Florida, where it ran a double-header weekend in support to the season-opening IndyCar Series event.
-The schedule took place over 14 race weekends in support of the IndyCars, with 15 total races.
-Unlike the 2008 season, the St. Petersburg weekend will be the only double-header the series has announced.
-J. R. Hildebrand ended the season as champion for Andretti Green-AFS Racing, winning the championship by nearly 100 points ahead of Vision Racing's James Davison and his AGR-AFS Racing team-mate Sebastián Saavedra.
+The 2009 Indy Racing League Firestone Indy Lights season began on April 4 in St. Petersburg, Florida, where it ran a doubleheader weekend in support to the season-opening IndyCar Series event, and concluded on October 9 at Homestead-Miami Speedway.
+The schedule consisted of 14 race weekends in support of the IndyCars, with 15 total races.
+Unlike in the 2008 season, the St. Petersburg weekend was the only doubleheader event held by the series.
+J. R. Hildebrand ended the season as champion for Andretti Green-AFS Racing, winning the championship by nearly 100 points ahead of Vision Racing's James Davison and his AGR-AFS Racing teammate Sebastián Saavedra.

 Drivers and teams

-All drivers compete in Firestone-shod Dallaras.
+All drivers competed in Firestone-shod Dallaras.